 Competition and Technological Change.
 The pharmaceutical industry is subject to rapid and significant technological change.
 Competitors of the Company in the United States and abroad are numerous and include, among others, major pharmaceutical, chemical and biotechnology companies, specialized firms, universities and other research institutions.
 There can be no assurance that the Company's competitors will not succeed in developing technologies and products that are more effective than any which are being developed by the Company or that would render the Company's technology and potential products obsolete and noncompetitive.
 Many of these competitors have substantially greater financial and technical resources and production and marketing capabilities than the Company.
 In addition, many of the Company's competitors have significantly greater experience than the Company in preclinical testing and human clinical trials of pharmaceutical products and in obtaining FDA and other regulatory approvals of products for use in health care.
-There can be no assurance that the Company's products or products under development by other companies, universities and other institutions or that they will obtain regulatory approval in the United States or elsewhere.
+There can be no assurance that the Company's products under development will be able to compete successfully with existing products or products under development by other companies, universities and other institutions or that they will obtain regulatory approval in the United States or elsewhere.